Are you ready to see who got busted in Mobile County?

 Janine Woods, the Executive Director of the Mobile SPCA says Mr. Roy is the best and is the best greeter they’ve ever had.

-What happens when locals want to help put a spotlight on men’s health (especially mental health) and are willing to wear a moustache in order to help raise this awareness?
+What happens when locals want to help put a spotlight on men’s health (especially mental health) and are willing to wear a mustache in order to help raise this awareness?

 So, years ago, a town of mostly white folks up in Maine wanted to build a relationship with a city of mostly African American folks.